lukeoatham/govintranet-free/README.md

 ## Changelog ##

+### 4.2.5 - 16 Aug 2015 ###
+* Task category template enhancements, option to start with tags open
+* Jumbo search box option for homepage (altsearch and altsearch-container classes available for customisation)

 ### 4.2.4 - 15 Aug 2015 ###
 * Improved support for sub-categories
 * External links are tracked so that they can appear in analytics